sjm-Dev/Sales-Insights/README.md

 - **Predictive analysis:** Use Machine Learning to forecast future revenue and market trends.

 ## About Me
-I am taking my first steps into the world of data science and analytics, learning tools like SQL, Power BI, R, and Python.
+I am taking my first steps into the world of data science and analytics, learning tools like **SQL, Power BI, R, and Python**.
 This project is part of my portfolio, and I aim for it to reflect my interest in solving business problems through data analysis.
 I am motivated by continuous learning and seeking opportunities to develop my skills in real-world projects.